adlnet/xAPI-Spec/xAPI-Communication.md

 for retrieval.
 It is expected that this will be a recent timestamp, even if there are no recently received Statements.

-* <a name="2.1.3.s2.b6"></a>If the "attachment" property of a GET Statement is used and is set to `true`, the LRS MUST use the multipart response format and include all Attachments as described in [4.1.11](./xAPI-Data.md#attachments).
+* <a name="2.1.3.s2.b6"></a>If the "attachment" property of a GET Statement is used and is set to `true`, the LRS MUST use the multipart response format and include all Attachments as described in [Part Two](./xAPI-Data.md#attachments).

 * <a name="2.1.3.s2.b7"></a>If the "attachment" property of a GET statement is used and is set to `false`, the LRS MUST NOT include Attachment raw data and MUST report `application/json`.